doma-engineering/purerl-exploration/README.md

 ### PureScript

 We need purescript compiler, which is the parent to `purerl`.
-Currently supported compiler is v0.13.8.
+Since we piggy-back id3as framework for making PureScript applications, we use the compiler, which is currently supported by their packages.

+At the time of this commit, the compiler is v0.14.3.
+Corresponding purerl compiler can be seen in [this table](https://github.com/purerl/purerl#versions).

 ```
 wget https://github.com/purescript/purescript/releases/download/v0.14.3/linux64.tar.gz